-Mr. Speaker, there is generally a daily routine where they conduct their work, repairs and other maintenance during business working hours, along with emergency repairs that crop up, and these can occur at any time, even at night.
-Whenever a housing client faces issues, has faulty equipment or if repairs are required, these workers deal with them.

-They usually have a heavy workload and their work is immensely important so I voice my pride in your abilities and thank you for your ongoing work for our constituents.
-I want to state my gratitude and to remind you that you are not forgotten and I make that statement to every worker out there.
+Mr. Speaker, there is generally a daily routine where they conduct their work, repairs, and other maintenance during business working hours, along with emergency repairs that crop up, and these can occur at any time, even at night.
+Whenever a housing client faces issues, has faulty equipment, or if repairs are required, these workers deal with them.
+They usually have a heavy workload and their work is immensely important, so I voice my pride in their abilities and thank them for their ongoing work for our constituents.
+I want to state my gratitude and to remind you that you are not forgotten, and I make that statement to every worker out there.

-(interpretation ends) Mr. Speaker, as a member of Legislative Assembly for Uqqummiut, I understand and respect the authority of local housing organizations associations.
-Today, I have questions to minister responsible for Nunavut Housing Corporation, and they concern the subject of local housing organizations. (interpretation) Thank you, Mr. Speaker.
+(interpretation ends) Mr. Speaker, as a Member of Legislative Assembly for Uqqummiut, I understand and respect the authority of local housing organizations/associations.
+Today I have questions to the Minister responsible for the Nunavut Housing Corporation, and they concern the subject of local housing organizations. (interpretation) Thank you, Mr. Speaker.